Roads in Azerbaijan: Highways

 65 other highways are a level below M-level roads and connect main highways to communities.
 These highways are designated with the letter R. The highway network is four lanes wide, two in each direction.
 Like motorways, they are illuminated in the cities, but less frequently in towns.
 In Azerbaijan, highway signs are blue and the names of locations are printed in capital letters.
 The main highways in the country are:

-Highway of local importance
+Roads of local importance

-Below R-level roads, highways of local importance connect M- and R-level roads to settlements.
+Below R-level roads, roads of local importance connect M- and R-level roads to settlements.
 They are designated with Y for yerli (local).
 The road numbers are named in the format "Y-##-##", where # stands for a digit.
 The first two digits follow the same digits allocated to each district for license plates.
 The second pair of digits is assigned from 01 upwards in each district.

 Cities of republican significance do not have their individual codes, as there are no local roads, only republican, regional, and municipal.